Enter statutory sick pay (SSP) for an employee

 Part worked day

-If an employee works one minute or more of their shift then goes home sick, you can't count this as a sick day.
+If an employee works part of their shift then goes home sick, they're not eligible for statutory sick pay.
 To find out more, go to Gov.UK.

 Although statutory sick pay isn't due for a part-worked day, you can choose whether to record the absence in Sage 50 Payroll.
 To do this, you can set up and use custom absence types.